MABSSSSS/PythonCODETECH/Readme.md

 Python closures:
  is a function object that remember values in enclosing scopes even if they are not present in memory

+ **Class 8**
+ Python Regular Expressions
+ allow to you locate and change strings . work same in every language

+ used to search for specific string in large amount of data. verify proper format. find  string and replace it with other string foramt data into proper format for importing for proper use

+ Nested Dictionary Implementation:
+ dict inside dictionary . in one single dictionary e.g: a={
+   'b':{'a':"Ali"},
+   'c':{'a':"Ali"},

+ }